-BRUSSELS - The European Commission has expressed concerns that threats made against judges in Romania's constitutional court could undermine its independence.
+The European Commission has expressed concerns that threats made against judges in Romania's constitutional court could undermine its independence.

 EU justice commissioner Viviane Reding reassured Augustin Zegrean, the president of the court, that all political parties and government authorities are required to respect the independence of the judiciary.

 Dear EUobserver reader

 Sign up for 30 days' free trial, no obligation.
 Full subscription only 15 € / month or 150 € / year.

 - Unlimited access on desktop and mobile

 - All premium articles, analysis, commentary and investigations

 EUobserver is the only independent news media covering EU affairs in Brussels and all 28 member states.